 3) Sovren will notify you when your credits reach 0.
 (This notification is only sent out once per day.)

-I am a start up.
-Do you offer pricing for company's like me?
+We are a start up.
+Do you offer pricing for companies like mine?

 Yes, Sovren has pricing plans geared towards every type of business.
 Our Accelerator Program is a great way to build your proof of concept at a very low cost.
 Once those credits are used, packages start at $99 per month, with volume-based discounts as your business grows.